DelphinusLab/zkwasm-book/c1_beginner/c1_quickstart/c1_install.md

 # Setup & Build the ZKWASM binary

-To build and run these projects require the Rust compiler.
-Install with:
+To build and run these projects requires the Rust compiler.
+Install rustup with:

 ```console
 curl --proto '=https' --tlsv1.3 https://sh.rustup.rs -sSf | sh